-3. Academic Policies and Procedures
+4. Academic Policies and Procedures Specific to Nursing

-The academic policies and procedures as communicated in The Citadel College Catalog, or the College Transfer Program Undergraduate Academic Catalog are enforced for all students taking classes at The Citadel.
-Please refer to the details of College Policies at https://www.citadel.edu/root/policies/college-policies
+Academic policies and procedures as communicated in The Citadel College Catalog and the College Transfer Program Undergraduate Academic Catalog are enforced for all students taking classes at The Citadel.
 It is important that students review these policies and procedures.
-In addition to the policies of the respective catalogs, nursing students are expected to abide by the following policies and procedures that are specific to the Swain Department of Nursing.
+In addition to college-wide policies, nursing students are expected to abide by policies and procedures that are specific to the Swain Department of Nursing.